Son Heung-min signs with MLS' Los Angeles FC after a decade at Tottenham

 Son’s seven Premier League goals last season were his fewest since his Tottenham debut, but he still appears to have the pace and skill necessary to be a difference-maker at any level.
 He also turned 33 only a month ago, putting him on the younger end of the global stars recently arriving in MLS.

-Son also will be reunited with longtime Tottenham teammate Hugo Lloris, who has been outstanding since becoming LAFC’s goalkeeper last season.
+Son will be reunited in Los Angeles with longtime Tottenham teammate Lloris, who has been outstanding since becoming LAFC’s goalkeeper last season.

 High-scoring French forward Denis Bouanga is the only designated player currently under contract for LAFC, and general manager John Thorrington has been criticized by some fans for not using the full power of his financial resources this season.
 LAFC spent months on an ultimately failed attempt to get France’s Antoine Griezmann to leave Atlético Madrid.

+Bouanga and Son have both thrived on the left wing during their careers, but Son likely has more positional versatility than Bouanga, making him a candidate to line up in the middle or even on the right wing.

-Son seems to be a much better fit for LAFC than Giroud, who moved to Lille last month after one disappointing year in California.
-LAFC plays a counterattacking, speed-based style that didn’t suit Giroud’s goal-scoring strengths, while Son theoretically should be right at home in such a system.
+Son seems to be an infinitely better fit for LAFC than Giroud, who moved to Lille last month after one disappointing year in California.
+LAFC plays a counterattacking, speed-based style that didn’t suit Giroud’s goal-scoring strengths, while Son should be right at home in such a system.

 But LAFC also could alter its style in the winter after coach Steve Cherundolo departs for Germany following four largely successful seasons highlighted by an MLS Cup championship.